Volvo XC60 Recharge hybrid - Interior & Comfort

 Volvo’s Sensus portrait infotainment touchscreen system handles most of the car’s heating, ventilation, mapping and entertainment functions.
 It’s very slick, with crisp graphics, but it can be a little too involved, with deep layers of submenus.
 You’ll get used to it the more time you spend with it, but BMW’s iDrive and Mercedes’ COMAND systems are simpler to use.

 That means if you’re in Drive and want to go into reverse, you need to push it forward once to select neutral, then again to select reverse.
-This is no hardship, but it’s worth noting you can’t tell what drive mode is selected just by checking where the lever physically is, as it always rests in the same position – you need to look at the telltale R, N, D and B letters on the central console.
+This is no hardship, but it’s worth noting you can’t tell what drive mode is selected just by checking where the lever physically is, as it always rests in the same position – you need to look at the telltale R, N, and D letters on the central console.

 There are three option packs for the XC60.
 The £1,500 Intellisafe Pro bundle brings a semi-autonomous experience thanks to adaptive cruise control and Steer Assist, as well as cross-traffic alert (which scans for obstacles when reversing) and lane-keeping assistance.